History of Rockville, Maryland

 Rockville received its current name in 1801.
 The name “Rockville” was believed to be inspired by the nearby Rock Creek, which runs through Montgomery County and Washington, D.C.

 • 19th-century growth: Throughout the 1800s, Rockville remained a small but vital town centered around its courthouse and serving the agricultural communities of Montgomery County.
-The early town consisted of a few houses, shops, and taverns, with the courthouse being a key structure.
-Rockville became known for its small-scale industry, agriculture, and trade as it developed.
+The early town consisted of a few houses, shops, and taverns, with the courthouse being a key structure [4].

 Civil War Period (1861–1865)

-Rockville, like much of Maryland, experienced divided loyalties during the Civil War.
+Like much of Maryland, Rockville experienced divided loyalties during the Civil War.
 Though Maryland remained in the Union, Rockville saw activity from both Union and Confederate forces passing through the region.

 • Union and Confederate presence: Both armies moved through the area at various points in the war.
 Confederate troops, under the command of General J.E.B.
-Stuart, famously occupied Rockville on their way to Gettysburg in 1863.
-Union troops also used the town as a stopping point when traveling between Washington, D.C., and points farther north.
+Stuart, famously occupied Rockville on their way to Gettysburg in 1863 [5].

 Late 19th Century and Early 20th Century: Suburbanization